 Roussel was not the only person to promote a reading of the text primarily in the context of Louis XVI, as the translator.
-Louis was notoriously uncommunicative when it came to personal matters22.
+Louis was notoriously uncommunicative when it came to personal matters.
 The Règne de Richard III (and Louis' corresponding manuscript text) have thus provided an interesting perspective on the king's intellectual pursuits in his spare time- modern historians too tend to find the work more interesting for its reflection on Louis than for the subject matter itself.
-There are two common themes which appear on critical writings involving the Règne de Richard III and the associated manuscript since it was first published.23 The first involves guesses as to Louis' motivation behind the translation.
-The explanations range from the mundane-Louis began work on it after seeing a very bad play about Richard III24- to the downright Freudian- Louis was interested in Walpole's book because he hated but also loved his own father and wanted to justify his feelings via a historical figure.25 The second theme in scholarship on the work has been to use the translation as a way of assessing Louis' linguistic capabilities, and, more generally, his education level and intellectual capacity.
-The ironic fact is that, like Richard, Louis XVI's reputation in the eyes of posterity appears to be largely influenced by defamatory rumours spread about him during his life, which portrayed him as lazy and stupid.
-These stories had come from all sides- it was a portrayal which was popularised by the revolutionary caricaturists, but, more surprisingly, it began even earlier on with his father, the previous
+There are two common themes which appear on critical writings involving the Règne de Richard III and the associated manuscript since it was first published.
+The first involves guesses as to Louis' motivation behind the translation.
+The explanations range from the mundane- Louis began work on it after seeing a very bad play about Richard III- to the downright Freudian- Louis was interested in Walpole's book because he hated but also loved his own father and wanted to justify his feelings via a historical figure.
+The second theme in scholarship on the work has been to use the translation as a way of assessing Louis' linguistic capabilities, and, more generally, his education level and intellectual capacity.
+The ironic fact is that, like Richard, Louis XVI's reputation in the eyes of posterity appears to be largely influenced by defamatory rumours

-22 One source which has annoyed scholars in particular is the journal which he fastidiously kept over the course of three decades... in which he put only the most basic facts about special events, mass, and hunting trips.
+&lt;sup>22 One source which has annoyed scholars in particular is the journal which he fastidiously kept over the course of three decades... in which he put only the most basic facts about special events, mass, and hunting trips.

-23 Interestingly enough, the manuscript bears the different, more faithfully translated title of Doutes Historiques sur le Règne de Richard III.
+&lt;sup>23 Interestingly enough, the manuscript bears the different, more faithfully translated title of Doutes Historiques sur le Règne de Richard III.
 Roussel took many liberties with his edition, as we shall see, and it is likely that he changed the title too to make it sound snappier.

-24 Roussel "Avis au lecteur"
+&lt;sup>24 Roussel "Avis au lecteur"